philippe-lemaire/cairn-eo/cairn-srd.md

 **General Principles**
 Ability Scores: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary.

-- Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.
+- Give average creatures 3 TP, give hardy ones 6 TP, and serious threats get 10+ TP.
 - Use flavor and style to help them stand out.
 Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
 - Use critical damage to lean into the threat or strangeness of any aggressive NLudantaj Karacteroj.
-- Remember that HP is **Hit Protection** , not Hit Points.
+- Remember that TP is **Hit Protection** , not Hit Points.
 It's a measure of resilience, luck, and gumption - not health.

 **Converting from OSR Games**

-- Give 1 HP per HD for most creatures.
+- Give 1 TP per HD for most creatures.
-- Most humanoids have at least 4HP.
+- Most humanoids have at least 4TP.
 - **Morale** can also be used as a baseline.

 Some pointers:

 - Is it good at avoiding a hit?
-Give it HP.
+Give it TP.
 - Does it soak up damage?
 Give it Armor.
 - Is it strong?
 Give it a high **FOR**.
 - Is it nimble?
 Give it high **LER**.